zachbe/digial-ising/README.md

 How it Works:

-When oscillators A and B are positively coupled, the oscillators' relative phases will be changed when they are different.
+When oscillators A and B are positively coupled, incoming signals that will cause the oscillators to go into a mismatched state are slowed down.

-When oscillators A and B are negatively coupled, the oscillators' relative phases will be changed when they are the same.
+When oscillators A and B are negatively coupled, incoming signals that will cause the oscillators to go into a matched state are slowed down.

 Graphics will be added soon.